claire181129/leetcode-everyday/README.md

 8. There's no target, you're just talking, say what you want, say what appear in your head.
 9. Limit , quit
 10. Theory vs practice, reality is ugly, but it's alive and playable, and can live better.
+11. code block completity, code should be in block, should be tested as block, should be block complete(what's input, what's output).
+12. code that's not elegant, not short, not clear, not block complete, is not code, it's trash. like HJ67.
+13. If you're sure you're doing it wrong way, and you already got bad feeling, you should quit, take a break.